iPhone 6 watch. iPhone watch

 Kreyos Meteor

-The Kreyos company has focused specifically on the sports component of its smart watches, which, in principle, partly related them to sports trackers.
+The Kreyos company focused specifically on the sports component of its smart watches, which, in principle, partly related them to sports trackers.

 Hyetis Crossbow

-Among other advantages of Crossbow, it is worth noting durability: the watch is sealed and protected by a titanium case, which allows you to dive with it to a depth of up to 250 meters, and generally do anything extreme.
+Among other advantages of the Crossbow, it is worth noting its durability: the watch is sealed and protected by a titanium case, which allows you to dive with it to a depth of up to 250 meters, and generally do anything extreme.
 By the way, for extreme cases, the watch has a manual winding that can ensure operation if there are no power sources nearby.

 Emopulse Smile Smartwatch

-I'm Watch
+I'm Watching

-You can control the gadget using the touch screen and a single button located on the right side of the device.
+You can control the gadget using the touch display and a single button located on the right side of the device.
 To charge the battery, synchronize with a PC and connect to headphones, a standard 3.5 mm jack is used, which is located on the left side of the case.

 MetaWatch STRATA

-Photo smart watch top 2019
+Photo smart watches top 2019

 Samsung Galaxy Watch